EreckGordon/angular-universal-pwa-starter/README.md

 		- social: github
 	- ~to email users~
 		- ~to reset their password upon forgetting it~
+	- change return user info -- currently giving email of logged in user (even if they have multiple emails associated with their account)
+		- maybe give array of all account emails?
+		- notify user of their currently logged in method
+			- maybe have little svgs of each type of login method associated with account
+			- and logged in method is highlighted, or maybe explicitly called out as logged in
 	- identify common functionality and refactor.
 I know there are a good amount of times where I repeat code that I shouldn't.
 	- inconsistency - upgrading from anonymous to various users.
 		- social users delete the old anonymous user from database after taking what they need.